MatthewWid/better-sse/docs/channels.md

 We then broadcast the value of `count` on the `ticker` channel every interval under the event name `tick` which will be received by all of our registered sessions.

-On our client-side let's write a handler that updates some text with the received value:
+Back on our client-side let's write some code that updates a text field on the page with the received value:

 ```javascript
 // public/client.js